Our First Glimpse of Mombasa

 A Great First African Animal Experience

+On our travels around the world we have had amazing bucket list animal encounters!
 We were all pretty happy as we departed the Shimba Hills Park.
-Our first sight of African animals had been great!
-Reviews of the park had mixed input on animal sightings.
-We felt we had done pretty well given we were at the park through much of mid-day when many of the animals usually are hiding.
+Our first sight of African animals added so many great new animal sightings!
+Reviews of the park had mixed input on animal experiences.
+We felt we did pretty well given we were at the park through much of mid-day when many of the animals usually are hiding.

 Future cruise excursions would add to our animal list with game drives in South Africa in Richards Bay and again outside of Cape Town.
 Our next port was Zanzibar in Tanzania.
 We opted to pass on a trip to town.
 Instead we headed out in search of monkeys!
 Our first sight of African animals had just whetted our appetite for more.